 Why pursue certification?
 For me it is simply this: I want to be the best that I can be.
 And for me, that means pursuing the credential of Certified Genealogist.

 There are two credentialing bodies in the USA – The Board for Certification of Genealogists (BCG) which bestows the Certified Genealogist (CG) credential and the International Commission for the Accreditation of Genealogists (ICAPGen) which confers the Accredited Genealogist (AG) on those who meet their standards.
-After doing a lot of research on both I decided to work on becoming a Certified Genealogist.
+After doing a lot of research on both I decided to work on becoming an Accredited Genealogist.

 The first step in the journey to certification is to gain more education and improve genealogical skills.
 Here are a few ways to do that:

 - Join genealogical societies – from the local level to international.